MP 25x13x8 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are used in hard drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Significant importance in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that small elements of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these magnets can hinder the diagnostic process when they are in the body.

 Handle Neodymium Magnets Carefully